15/03/2024

 My Story: From Unemployed to Founder

-Welcome to Jenny's Journal, a founder series and newsletter where I'm sharing never-heard-before stories and all the lessons we've learned building a sustainable brand.
+Welcome to Jenny's Journal, a founder series and newsletter where I'm sharing behind-the-scenes stories and all the lessons we've learned building a sustainable brand.

 PART 1: THE INSTAGRAM ACCOUNT